|

 WoodShop102 will plane, rip, and chop your teak to size for a minimal labor charge and save you some shipping fees, and the time it would take you to do the cutting.

-If you have a wood working shop and the tools needed, then you will save on whole boards and volume discounts.
+If you have a wood working shop and the tools needed, then you will save on whole boards.

-This teakwood was sustainably harvested from a plantation, it is not old growth teak from the rain forests.
-Therefore, it does have wider growth rings and a few knots, but it has been trimmed of most of the sap wood.
-Some pieces will have some sapwood edges or ends, if you are buying whole uncut rough pieces.
-If you are buying cut-to-order we will be cutting around most of the defects.
-The smaller the size pieces you order the better the chance of clear wood; if you order large full size boards you will find knots in every piece.
+The plantation teakwood was sustainably harvested from a plantation, it is not old growth teak from the rain forests.
+Therefore, it does have wider growth rings and a few knots, Some pieces will have some sapwood edges or ends, if you are buying whole uncut rough pieces.
+If you are buying cut-to-order we will be cutting around any really bad defects.
+The smaller the size pieces you order the better the chance of clear wood; if you order large full size boards you will find some knots and sapwood in most pieces.

 Plantation teak has gotten a bad name from some sales of plantation "thinnings".
 When the tree farm culls out the smaller underperforming trees to allow growth of the more dominant trees.
 These "thinnings" are often sold as flooring or decking material and may contain